-1. You may remain in the room and speak and vote on the matter.
+- 1. You may remain in the room and speak and vote on the matter - 2.
 If your interest relates to a body to which the GMCA has appointed you to, you only have to inform the meeting of that interest if you speak on the matter.

-For prejudicial interest, you must:
+For prejudicial interests, you must:

-- 1. Notify the Governance and Scrutiny Officer for the meeting as soon as you realise you have a prejudicial interest (before or during the meeting). - 2.
+- Notify the governance officer for the meeting as soon as you realise you have a prejudicial interest (before or during the meeting). - 2.
 Inform the meeting that you have a prejudicial interest and the nature of the interest. - 3.
 Fill in the declarations of interest form. - 4.
 Leave the meeting while that item of business is discussed. - 5.
 Make sure the interest is recorded on your annual register of interests form if it relates to you or your partner's business or financial affairs.
 If it is not on the Register update it within 28 days of the interest becoming apparent.